felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 In my reviews, I give myself the freedom to be as detailed or as brief as I want.
 In a way, I treat a review like an artist would treat a
-canvas: whatever ends up there is simply a reflection of how I felt about the book.
+canvas: whatever ends up there is simply a reflection of how I *felt* about the book.
+There's a good amount of intuition that goes into this process.
 Sure, I try to put a minimum of effort in my reviews, but I also try not to overdo it.
+After all, this is something I do for myself.
+I have to find enjoyment in it, otherwise I know I will get discouraged.

 Finally, I use my review as a final opportunity to include my *favorite* knowledge nuggets from the book one last time.
 I call those :star: Star Quotes :star:.
 To do this, I look at the notes